thedataincubator/flask-framework/README.md

 A [finished example](https://lemurian.herokuapp.com) that demonstrates some basic functionality.

 ## Step 1: Setup and deploy
-- You will probably want to do this on your DO box where Docker is already installed.
-If you want to do this locally, you can look up how to install docker here [Docer Documentation](https://docs.docker.com/engine/installation/)
+- You will probably want to do this on your DO box where Docker is easy to install.
+Look up how to install docker here [Docker Documentation](https://docs.docker.com/engine/installation/)
 - Git clone the existing template repository.
-`app/requirements.txt` and `app/conda-requirements.txt`  contain some default settings.
+`app/requirements.txt` and `app/conda-requirements.txt`  contain some default settings which will be installed by `pip` and `conda` respectively.
 - There is some boilerplate HTML in `app/templates/`
 - Create Heroku application with `heroku create <app_name>` or leave blank to auto-generate a name.
 - Login to container with `heroku container:login`
 - Deploy to Heroku: `heroku container:push web`
 - You should be able to see your site at `https://<app_name>.herokuapp.com`